teachingaway/teachingaway.github.io/pages/litigation.md

 ---

 We litigate complex contract and intellectual property disputes.
 As a small firm, we provide efficient representation and carefully tailored legal strategies without sacrificing quality.
+For disputes requiring more substantial resources, we connect clients with larger firms.